Chicago man bites off parts of couple’s ears, gouges eyes in ‘horror movie’ attack: report

 Rule Hill Prince allegedly put the man in a chokehold and hit him in the head with a shovel before punching him in the face.
 He used his fingers to gouge the man’s eyes and then bit his ears and the top of his head before spitting into the man’s mouth, according to prosecutors.

-During the attack, Rule Hill Prince also jammed a 3-inch wooden block into the man’s left eye, prosecutors said.
+During the attack, he also jammed a 3-inch wooden block into the man’s left eye, prosecutors said.

-The man’s wife reportedly ran outside to help but was attacked by Rule Hill Prince, who pulled her hair and gouged her eyes.
+The man’s wife reportedly ran outside to help but was also attacked by Rule Hill Prince, who pulled her hair and gouged her eyes.
 He then bit her ears, ripping off "large chunks," before spitting on her, according to prosecutors.

 The couple was reportedly taken to a hospital in serious condition.